indeedeng/django-ptrack/README.md

     {% ptrack 'arg' key1='arg1' key2='arg2' ... %}

-In views, define the tracking functionality, by overriding base class:
+In views, define the tracking functionality, by overriding base class and registering the new class:

     import ptrack
     class CustomTrackingPixel(ptrack.TrackingPixelBase):